 TikTok provides plenty of customizable tools to authenticate content.

-Users can drag colorful blocks of text in random order throughout the video, create their own soundtrack, and master an original dance.
+Gen Z, or specifically TikTok creators can drag colorful blocks of text in random order throughout the video, create their own soundtrack, and master an original dance.

 Not only is TikTok an app for creativity, but it is also a platform to share ideas with like-minded individuals.
 TikTok For Business signifies growing gravitation towards authentic content that doesn’t reek of capitalist advertisement.

 In an age where Gen Z users watch heart-wrenching romance shows or toe-curling horror films on Netflix, it takes a lot of emotion to sway the young generation.